-Non-Resident: Withholding Tax on Nightly Rentals
+What is Withholding Tax on Nightly Rental Property?

 When your property earns income it must be collected and remitted at the source of payment.
 This source of payment is the person or company that receives the money from the guest.
 For example: if you hire a rental management company they will take care of this for you.
 Their job is to withhold 25% of the gross income and submit it to the CRA, each month.
 This could be considered a pre-payment of taxes.
 This 25% is usually more than the actual tax liability.
 However, this amount is held by the CRA until the non-resident files their Canadian income tax return by April 30th.